ThatGuyMrZero/Mystery-of-the-Gator-Byte/README.md

 ## GameplayOverview
 Players open to the Start Screen, which upon clicking start leads to the Dorm Room.
 The Dorm room is the central hub of the game.
-From there the play has the ability to access four primary locations that contain story based dialogue as well as a mini-game with the intention to teach basic coding concepts.
+From there the player has the ability to access four primary locations that contain story based dialogue as well as a mini-game with the intention to teach basic coding concepts.
 After the completion of the dialogue in an area, players earn a unique item to be placed within their inventory.
 - Library (Checkout Slip)
 - Cafeteria (Crumpled Napkin with Fabric Glue)